SimoneMattioli98/ChessApp/README.md

 # ChessApp
 Deep Learning for computer vision project.
 Android application for chess board detection and pieces prediction using a neural network for classification trained on home-made dataset and tested on different techniques.
-The application also creates a virtual representation of the board allowing the user to visualize the classification results.
+The application also creates a virtual representation of the board allowing the user to visualize the classification results. <br>
 <img src="/img/Demo.gif" width="30%" height="30%"/>

 <h2>Datasets</h2>